aammd/Habitat_Filtering/MS/OrgSize.md

 ## Abstract

-At the local scale, species composition of often varies among habitat patches in response to differences in environmental variables.
+At the local scale, species composition often varies among habitat patches in response to differences in environmental variables.
 These differences act as "filters": organisms cannot occur in a habitat patch when their sensitivity to local environmental conditions prevents their establishment or persistence.
 However, not all groups of organisms are equally sensitive to the same environmental variables.
-Observational studies have already suggested that larger-bodied species are more strongly filtered by habitat than smaller- bodied species.
+Observational studies have already suggested that larger-bodied species are more strongly filtered by habitat than smaller-bodied species.
 However, this mechanism has never been tested experimentally.
 In our study we placed highly similar aquatic communities (composed of insects, zooplankton and bacteria) into different environments and observed subsequent